 The Library currently uses online timekeeping.
 It is the responsibility of each employee to complete their online timesheet.
 Falsification of timesheets may be considered grounds for dismissal.
 Once an employee completes their timesheet, the employee's supervisor will verify the employees' recorded time, including time off for which an employee is entitled to be paid.
 When necessary, an employee's timesheet may be completed by the supervisor or corrected by the Fiscal Office in consultation with the supervisor.
-Actual work time is compensated, either in pay or compensatory time, at a minimum of quarter hour increments.
+Actual work time is compensated, either in pay or compensatory time.
 Unapproved absences will not be considered as hours worked for pay purposes.
 Employees are not permitted to begin work before their scheduled starting time or to work after their scheduled quitting time without the prior approval of their supervisor or the Person-in-Charge.